nicksagona/popphp-v1-legacy/README.md

 * The PostgreSQL extension for PostgreSQL database connections and transactions
 * The SQLite3 extension for SQLite database connections and transactions
 * The SqlSrv extension for MSSQL database connections and transactions
+* The OCI8 extension for Oracle database connections and transactions
 * The PDO extension for utilize PDO for database connections and transactions
 * The GeoIP extension to utilize the Geo component
 * The GD library for image manipulation (including FreeType support)